gfirem/gfirem/readme.txt

  * Zoom to preview image in the upload field.
  * Show only the image belong to the current user in the media uploader, this is global for WP, but is related to Select Image field.
  * Upload tab as default when using the Select Image field.
- * Tweak the Page Break, to add a "Save Now" option inside it.

 == Installation ==
 Upload the entire gfirem folder to the /wp-content/plugins/ directory or install the plugin through the WordPress plugins screen directly.